Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Experiments

 \subsection{Analysis about DR-MGF}

-In this section, we first make analysis about the convergence speed of the MONs when using the proposed DR-MGF.
-Then we investigate whether the learned task-importance variables have the ability to reflect the importances of the shared filters for the corresponding tasks.
-Finally, we introduce the implementation details about how to adjust the auxiliary learning rates according to the joint loss landscape.
+In this section, we first analyze the convergence results of MONs when using the proposed DR-MGF.
+Then we investigate whether the learned task-specific importance variables can reflect the importance of the shared filters for the corresponding tasks.